RubenSystems/RSCore/README.md

 - Array: Like a vector in c++
 - Text: Like a string in c++
 - Queue: Implemented like a queue.
-- DispatchQueue: Implmeneted as a single threaded task execucutor for the execution of tasks on a seperate thread.
-	- To save resources, it only creates and reuses a single thread.